Funso Ojo: Port Vale

 On 28 June 2022, Ojo joined English League One club Port Vale, with director of football David Flitcroft stating that: "we think that Funso is the type of player that can conduct and orchestrate them [his teammates] on the pitch".
-He started nine of the club's first ten league games of the 2022–23 campaign, before being sidelined with what manager Darrell Clarke described as "quite a bad hamstring" injury at the end of September.
-He returned to the substitutes bench on Boxing day and scored his first goal at Vale Park on 24 January, in a 2–1 defeat to Derby County.
-Four days later, he was voted as the club's Player of the Match in a 0–0 draw at Cheltenham Town.
+Ojo started nine of the club's first ten league games of the 2022–23 campaign, before being sidelined with what manager Darrell Clarke described as "quite a bad hamstring" injury at the end of September.
+Ojo returned to the substitutes bench on 26 December and scored his first goal at Vale Park on 24 January 2023, in a 2–1 defeat to Derby County.
+Four days later, he was voted as the club's player of the match in a 0–0 draw at Cheltenham Town.
+On 25 March, he scored a "wonderful" goal from 25 yd to help secure a 2–2 draw with Portsmouth at Fratton Park.
+He was sent off for violent conduct on Good Friday in stoppage-time of a 3–0 defeat at Accrington Stanley.
+He was named as the club's PFA Community Player of the Year for the 2022–23 season for his efforts at becoming more environmentally friendly.